Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on bundles

-The case that $X$ is $K(\pi,1)$ 3-dimensional manifold in Theorem \ref{thm4} now follows immediately.
-With Lemma \ref{lem3-2} and Lemma \ref{lem3-6}, combining with the fact that $T$ and $R_1$ has intersection number 1 and the assumption that the fiber is homotopically non-trivial, we conclude the homology class $\lbrack T\rbrack$ is non-spherical.
-Since $T = R_2^+\cap \Sigma_0\times S^1$ by (\ref{401}) we conclude that $\mathcal{W}$ is \textit{SYS}.
-If the bundle $E$ in Theorem \ref{thm4} admits PSC metric, then the width of $\mathcal{W}$ has a uniform upper bound.
-However, by (\ref{404}) the width of $\mathcal{V}$ can be arbitrarily large, and hence by our construction, the width of $\mathcal{U}$ and $\mathcal{W}$ can also be arbitrarily large, since all the projection map have uniform Lipschitz control.
-This contradicts with Theorem \ref{thm7}.
-For the rigidity, by \cite{CG}, the universal covering of a Ricci flat compact 4-manifold must also be compact.
-However, $E$ has noncompact covering space and this forces the Ricci flat metric on $E$ to be flat.
+We first deal with the case that $X$ is a $K(\pi,1)$ 3-dimensional manifold.
+By Lemma \ref{lem3-2} and Lemma \ref{lem3-6}, combined with the fact that $T$ and $R_1$ has the intersection number 1, and the assumption that the fiber of $E$ is homotopically non-trivial, we conclude that the homology class $\lbrack T\rbrack$ is non-spherical.
+Since $T = R_2^+\cap \Sigma_0\times S^1$ by (\ref{411}), we conclude that $\mathcal{W}$ is \textit{SYS}.
+If the bundle $E$ in Theorem \ref{thm4} admits a PSC metric, then the width of $\mathcal{W}$ has a uniform upper bound.
+However, by (\ref{404}) the width of $\mathcal{V}$ can be arbitrarily large.
+It follows from our pullback construction that the width of $\mathcal{U}$ and $\mathcal{W}$ can also be arbitrarily large (compared with \eqref{33}\eqref{34}).
+This contradicts Theorem \ref{thm7}.

+To see the conclusion holds true for manifolds with degree 1 maps to $E$, we observe that any band admitting a degree 1 map to an \textit{SYS} band is \textit{SYS} (see \cite{ref7}, Sec.5).
+For the rigidity part, we note that as a consequence of \cite{CG}, the universal covering of a Ricci flat but non-flat compact 4-manifold must also be compact.
+The conclusion follows as $E$ has a non-compact universal covering space.